zulip/zulip/docs/outreach/overview.md

 To learn more about the experience of doing an outreach program with Zulip, check out our [Zulip's Google Summer of Code 2021 blog post](https://blog.zulip.com/2021/09/30/google-summer-of-code-2021/).
-Our [guide for having an amazing internship experience with Zulip](experience.md) will also give you a feel for what it's like to do an internship with us.
+Our [guide for having an amazing experience with Zulip](experience.md) will also give you a feel for what it's like to do an internship with us.

 > _“It has been the best summer I've ever had!
 I'm thankful to my mentors, my
 > peers, Zulip, and Google for providing me an opportunity of getting involved